 I am the Resident Faculty Fellow in Trojan Hall in South Area.
 I live with my wife, Lynn Ta, and our two boys, Zeke (3) and Eli (1) in Trojan Hall.
 If you want a good overview of what resident faculty are all about, check out this story by Annenberg TV News on resident faculty in South Area.

-I will be hosting "home-office hours" all year, which are open to both residents and students enrolled in my courses (time TBD), so come by for a cup of coffee and say hi!
+I will be hosting "home-office hours" all year, which are open to both residents and students enrolled in my courses on Tuesdays 3:30-4:30, so come by for a cup of coffee and say hi!

 One of the themes I try to work into my programs as a resident faculty is connecting college to careers and getting students to think strategically about their career early in their time at USC.
 So far this year we've had a number of great guests speaking with students on this topic including a hollywood writer, the communications director for Mayor Garcetti, and the CEO of a data analytics firm.
 I also just ran a short training for the RAs on this topic, and the slides for that are here.
 I'm always happy to talk these things over students, so just drop me an e-mail or come by my home-office hours.